ts387/bioemu/MODEL_CARD.md

 The model is intended for research and experimental purposes.
 Further testing/development are needed before considering its application in real-world scenarios.

 ## Bias, Risks, and Limitations
-Our model has been trained on a large variety of structurally resolved proteins, so it inherits the biases of this data.
+Our model has been trained on a large variety of structurally resolved proteins, so it inherits the biases of this data (see [manuscript](https://www.biorxiv.org/content/10.1101/2024.12.05.626885) for details).
 The current model has low prediction quality for protein-protein interactions, including multi-chain proteins, and does not feature explicit interactions with other chemical entities like small molecules.
 Besides experimental data, the model is trained on synthetic data, which is predictions of AlphaFold2 and molecular dynamics simulations.
 We expect that the approximations of these models are propagated to BioEmu.